ksu-is/PyTuner/README.md

 # PyTuner
-PyTuner uses the terminal to allow users to tune their guitar using their device's microphone to recognize the pitch of a note and display how it can be adjusted to the correct pitch.
+PyTuner allow users to tune their guitar using their device's microphone.
+The system recognizes the pitch of a note and displays the note name, Hz, cents, and whether or not the note is in tune.

 Originally forked from https://github.com/mzucker/python-tuner